NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/tests/anf_tests_readme.md

 - **No External Dependencies**: Tests run completely offline with mocked Azure APIs and MCP components
 - **Cross-Platform**: Compatible with macOS, Linux, and Windows development environments
 - **CI/CD Ready**: Designed for integration with continuous integration pipelines
-- **Azure-Specific**: Comprehensive coverage of Azure NetApp Files service patterns and behaviors
-- **Singleton Pattern**: Special handling for ANF client singleton pattern with proper test isolation
 - **MCP Framework Testing**: Specialized approach for testing FastMCP decorated functions through business logic validation
 - **MCP Dependencies**: MCP tests require `fastmcp` and `mcp` packages.
-If these aren't installed, MCP tests will fail but ANF tests will continue to work MCP tests will fail but ANF tests will continue to work
+If these aren't installed, MCP tests will fail but ANF tests will continue to work
-- **Authentication Mocking**: All Azure authentication scenarios are thoroughly mocked to prevent real credential usage
-- **Resource Hierarchy**: Tests respect and validate Azure NetApp Files resource hierarchy and dependencies
-- **Dependency Warnings**: Some harmless Marshmallow warnings may appear from NetApp ONTAP library dependencies (these can be safely ignored)
+- **Dependency Warnings**: Some harmless Marshmallow warnings may appear from NetApp ONTAP library dependencies